DaveBenham/VenomModules/README.md

 The Recursion Count, Scale, Offset, and Modulation Timing settings are applied to both Left and Right identically.

 Both left and right inputs are passed unchanged to the outputs when RECURSE STEREO is bypassed.
-Both left and right send are monophonic 0V.
+Bypassed left and right send are monophonic 0V.

 ## Rhythm Explorer